macleginn/bivaltyp/content/project/questionnaire/index.md

     P. is fond of M.

 130. {{ predicate:be_shy }}
     (P. is the smallest in his class.)
-P. is shy / embarassed about his height.
+P. is shy / embarrassed about his height.

 <h2 id="russian-questionnaire">Russian questionnaire</h2>